leandrocandido/reservation-test/README.md

     * The API should be able to accept and return JSON and XML payloads.
  3. Every endpoint should return appropriate error messages when the operation cannot be achieved for some reason.
  4. For storage, use in-memory collections to avoid external dependencies.
 Use some kind of initialization to set the data into an initial state before accepting any request.
+ 5. Make use of logging.
- 5. Implement appropriate test cases.
+ 6. Implement appropriate test cases.

+## Bonus
+1. Make use of some mapping framework

 ## What we are looking for?
 You're allowed to add any particular framework you want and keep in mind that we are looking for clean and maintainable code which follows good programming principles.